Frikallo/YAKbot/README.md

 ```
 * Enjoy!

 **Note: I will not provide support for self-hosting.
-If you are unable to self-host BATbot by yourself, just join [my discord server](https://discord.gg/KyU9tFN7gy) where BATbot runs 24/7.**
+If you are unable to self-host YAKbot by yourself, just join [my discord server](https://discord.gg/KyU9tFN7gy) where YAKbot runs 24/7.**

 A successful startup will look like this:
 <details>